Gfincher9/sndShare/README.md

 ##                            **sndshare**
-*sndshare* is a cutting edge, blazingly fast tool that can help the media sharing experience on Linux.
+***sndshare*** is a cutting edge, blazingly fast tool designed to ease the media sharing experience on Linux.